awslabs/clickstream-analytics-on-aws/docs/en/upgrade.md

     SELECT * FROM "<app-id>"."clickstream_log" WHERE log_name = 'sp_migrate_all_to_v2' ORDER BY log_date DESC;
     ```

+7. Calculate the metrics for the migrated data used in the out-of-the-box dashboards.
+Refer to [this FAQ][faq-recalculate-data] for guidance.

-7. If you don't have other applications using the legacy tables and views, you could run the following SQL to clean up the legacy views and tables to save Redshift storage.
+8. If you don't have other applications using the legacy tables and views, you could run the following SQL to clean up the legacy views and tables to save Redshift storage.

     ```sql
     -- please replace `<app-id>` with your actual app id